ozzymcduff/csharp_ukanren/README.md

-# microKanren in C#
+# microKanren in CSharp

 [microKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) is a
 minimalist relational (logic) programming language.
-This project is a port of microKanren to C#.
+This project is a port of microKanren to CSharp.
 It is an almost exact translation of [the original implementation](https://github.com/jasonhemann/microKanren), which was written for [Petite Chez Scheme](http://www.scheme.com/petitechezscheme.html).